annsudo/katacoda-scenarios/Test1/step6.md

 There is yet a problem...
 All our URIs are hardcoded.
 In real life services are running on different machines and theirs Uri can change.

-We need a Discovery Server- an application that holds the information about all client-service applications.
+We need a Discovery Server - an application that holds the information about all client-service applications.
 Clients don’t communicate with services directly.
 Instead, they call the API gateway, which forwards the call to the appropriate services on the back end.

 ## Eureka server